$39.99

 -

-Ideal Weight : The red oak tonfa has a balanced weight, providing good inertia for circular movements without being too heavy to hinder speed.
+Ideal weight: The red oak tonfa has a balanced weight, offering good inertia for circular movements without being too heavy to hinder speed.

 -

-Comfort : The well-crafted red oak wood provides a good grip and a pleasant feel, reducing the risk of slipping during quick or powerful movements.
+Comfort: Well-worked red oak wood offers a good grip and pleasant feel, reducing the risk of slipping during fast or powerful movements.

 Red oak tonfas are particularly suitable for intensive training.
 They help develop: